Thriving in a diverse, equitable, and inclusive workplace environment

 By embracing the diversity of thought and experiences among your team members, you can produce creative and innovative solutions suitable for all of your evolving business needs.

-“In this time of rapid technological advancement and change, different ways of thinking are more important than ever,” says Lucy Garcia, a client advocate and diversity and inclusion (D&I) expert for G&A Partners.
+“In this time of rapid technological advancement and change, different ways of thinking are more important than ever,” says Lucy Garcia, a client advocate and diversity, equity, and inclusion (DEI) expert for G&A Partners.
 “Research suggests that diverse teams perform better than a group of workers from similar backgrounds.

 “The reason for this, according to the Harvard Business Review (HBR), is that working with a variety of people sharpens the brain and challenges conventional patterns of thinking.
 Diverse teams are more objective and fact-orientated, leading to better overall decision making.”